gonjavi/RailsMicro-reddit/README.md

  ###  How to create a post on the console

-The migration have the following fields user_id, title, and image_data, according to that you need that information to create a post, image_data is not mandatory, look the example:
+The post migration have the following fields user_id, title, and image_data, according to that you need that information to create a post, image_data is not mandatory, look the example:

 - p = Post.new(user_id: 1, title: "new post")
 - p.save!    it should return true